Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Moishezon manifolds with vanishing first Chern class

-From now on, we replace $X$ with $X'$.
-By induction, one can assume that $X_{\rm min} \simeq Y\times Z$ where $Y$ and $Z$ are compact K\"ahler with terminal singularities of respective dimensions $k$ and $\ell$, not necessarily irreducible (i.e., they can be a product of lower dimensional ICY or IHS varieties).
-On $X$, we have an induced splitting of the tangent bundle into regular foliations $T_X= \cF\oplus \cG$.
+{}From now on, we replace $X$ with $X'$.
+By induction, one can assume that $X_{\rm min} \,\simeq\, Y\times Z$ where $Y$ and $Z$ are compact K\"ahler with terminal singularities of respective dimensions $k$ and $\ell$, not necessarily irreducible (i.e., they can be a product of lower dimensional ICY or IHS varieties).
+On $X$, we have an induced splitting of the tangent bundle into regular foliations $T_X\,=\, \cF\oplus \cG$.
+Indeed, since $\cF$ and $\cG$ are direct summand of $T_X$, they are automatically subbundles of $T_X$.
+Moreover, the image of the composition of maps is supported on the proper subset $X\setminus U$ and hence it vanishes since $\cG$ is torsion-free.
+This shows that $\cF$ is a regular foliation, and we can argue similarly for $\cG$.

 Next, we will show that $\cF$ has smooth compact leaves with finite holonomy.
 It is clear that a general leaf is compact, hence smooth since $\cF$ is regular.
-Indeed, if $x\in U$, then the leaf $F_x$ of $\cF$ though $x$ is included in the strict transform by $\phi$ of the leaf $Y\times \{z\}$ where $\phi(x)=(y,z)$.
+Indeed, if $x\,\in\, U$, then the leaf $F_x$ of $\cF$ though $x$ is included in the strict transform by $\phi$ of the leaf $Y\times \{z\}$ where $\phi(x)\,=\,(y,\,z)$.
 Now we want to show that if $F$ is a general (compact) leaf of $\cF$, then the volume $\int_F \omega^k$ of $F$ with respect to a fixed hermitian metric $\omega$ is bounded uniformly independently of $F$, which will show that all leaves of $\cF$ are compact by Bishop theorem; smoothness will then follow from the regularity of $\cF$.